rentalita/django-layout/README.md

 ## DEBUG

 Several addtional scripts are provided in `./bin`.
-For example, `./bin/python.sh` allows you to do things like `import example` straight from the command-line.
+For example, `python.sh` allows you to do things like `import example` straight from the command-line.

 ## REQUIREMENTS